 There are no specific legal issues arising from the report.
 The Local Government & Elections (Wales) Act 2021 has removed the previous statutory duty under the Local Government (Wales) Measure 2009 for councils to secure continuous improvement in the delivery of services.
 The continuous improvement duty has been replaced by a more flexible performance self-assessment process which requires the Council to keep under review the extent to which it is exercising its functions effectively, using its resources economically, efficiently and effectively and has in place effective governance arrangements to secure these performance requirements.
 As part of that self-assessment process, the Council is required to produce an annual self-assessment report, setting out its conclusions on the extent to which it has met these performance requirements and any actions it intends to take, or has already taken, to increase performance.
 How the Council develops and publishes the annual self-assessment performance report is a matter for the Council to determine.
-The agreed approach, as previously endorsed by Governance & Audit Committee, is to combine the performance self-assessment with the Council's existing annual Well-being report and to integrate the findings of other annual performance reports.
+The agreed approach, as previously endorsed by Governance & Audit Committee, is to combine the performance self-assessment with the Council's existing annual well-being report and to integrate the findings of other annual performance reports.
 Therefore, this annual self-assessment report has been prepared on that basis.
 The Annual Report has been considered by Governance & Audit Committee in accordance with their statutory role under the 2021 Act to review, assess and make reports about the effectiveness of the arrangements the Council has put in place for the performance assessments to meet the requirements of the legislation.
 Overview & Scrutiny Management Committee have considered the performance assessment in relation the well-being and strategic objectives set out in the Corporate Plan.
-Therefore, Cabinet are now being asked to formally approve the Annual Corporate Plan Self-Assessment Report 22/23 and agree to its publication and submission to Welsh Government and the external regulators.
+Cabinet has formally approved the Self-Assessment Report and agreed to its publication and submission to Welsh Government and the external regulator.
+Council is now being asked to approve the Report for publication on the Council's website.